Mountain City Man Assaults Police Officer After Being Arrested - NewsBreak

 IVANHOE — A Fries man apparently died as a result of ingesting a baggie of methamphetamine to hide it from police during a traffic stop, according to a report from the Wythe County Sheriff’s Office.
 On June 24 at 9:32 p.m., Wythe County Sheriff’s Office deputies responded to...

-An Elizabethton man was sentenced to 10 years in jail after pleading guilty to illegally possessing a handgun.
-According to a release, Keion Thomas Perkins, 26, entered the guilty plea on Monday.
-He will have to serve at least three years (30 percent) of his sentence before becoming eligible for parole.
+An Elizabethton man was sentenced to ten years in prison on Monday after pleading guilty to unlawfully possessing a handgun.
+Keion Thomas Perkins, 26, pleaded guilty to charges stemming from his arrest at a Johnson City motel.
+A report says police observed Perkins’ car at a motel with expired registration,...

 my40.tv